pinskylab/how_we_work/onboarding.md

 6. Add your information to the GCRG Members google document (in the GCRG Google Drive folder)/
 7. Send your contact information, photo, and web address to the lab coordinator to add to our lab webpage [here](https://globalchange.sites.ucsc.edu/people/).
 If you don't have  webpage, they can help you make a page on our website.
 11. If you will be doing lab work, complete the safety training (to be determined at UCSC).
+12. Get your keys and ID card through UCSC (talk with the EEB Grad Program Coordinator and/or the EEB Department Administrator).
+Add CBB 139 for the GCRG Molecular lab, and a key for the CBB showers if you want.
-12. Download and begin to maintain a reference manager.
+13. Download and begin to maintain a reference manager.
 We recommend Zotero, as the free software interfaces well with both Microsoft Word and Google Docs.
 Download Zotero and browser plugin [here](https://www.zotero.org/download/).
-13. Block out our weekly lab meeting time on your calendar, and when you're ready, sign up for a lab meeting.
+14. Block out our weekly lab meeting time on your calendar, and when you're ready, sign up for a lab meeting.
 The easiest way to find the schedule for lab meetings is to search Teams for "lab meeting" and the linked google file should pop up.
-14. Read through the relevant guides and tutorials below, depending on your experience.
+15. Read through the relevant guides and tutorials below, depending on your experience.
-15. Spend some time exploring the resources on the GCRG Google Drive and Github Organization.
+16. Spend some time exploring the resources on the GCRG Google Drive and Github Organization.
 Ask questions about anything that's confusing so that we can make it easier for others in the future.

 Computing Resources
 -------------------